 How allergies happen

-An allergic reaction occurs when your child comes into contact with an allergen that she’s allergic to.
+Allergies happen when your child comes into contact with an allergen that she’s allergic to.
 The allergen enters the body and attaches to antibodies on the surface of specialised white blood cells, which are then triggered to release histamine.

 When histamine gets released into the body, it causes the symptoms commonly associated with allergic reactions.
-Symptoms of mild to moderate allergic reactions include swelling, vomiting, abdominal pain and skin changes such as redness, hives or rash.

 Not everyone with antibodies to a particular substance will develop allergic symptoms.